hapax/hapax.github.io/assets/teaching.md

 A second direction out of the scrubland is the application of mathematics to problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly in maths classes.
+Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly in maths class.
 The "real world" is the home of word problems.
 Here is an example from our textbook: